Sudan arrests second opposition leader in under a month

 Awad said the prosecution has charged Sheikh with undermining the constitutional order by spreading “harmful lies” after he blamed the government for the recent violence in Darfur in a speech on Saturday.

-The charge of undermining the constitutional order, which Mahdi has also been accused of, can lead to the death penalty, a government official said.
+The charge of undermining the constitutional order, which Mahdi has also been accused of, can lead to the death penalty, a government official said previously.

 Mahdi, a former prime minister, was arrested on May 17.
 He was also charged with insulting the state security forces by accusing them of participating in the Darfur unrest.